darelf/ansible/README.md

 dashboard widget, or etc. Websockets are just sockets that use an initial http handshake but then work like regular sockets.

+## Basic Premise

+### Groups
+The idea behind the groups is that each one represents a game.
+That is, everyone is sitting around the table ready to get their D&D on, and connects their phone/tablet/laptop/etc to the server and everyone joins the same group.

+### Communication
+There is a basic text message system.
+Yes, it has group messages, however, it needs to have private messages because this is more likely to be useful.
+Group messages for people who are all sitting at the same table together is at the point of uselessness.
+However, sekret GM notes... yes, that is useful.

 ## Events Sent to Clients

 ### `ack`